jaked/ambassadortothecomputers.blogspot.com/_posts/2011-04-07-logic-programming-in-scala.markdown

 {% endhighlight %}

 Here we compute the set of successor states for a state.
-We make a
+We make a heuristic simplification: when the flashlight is on the left (the side where everyone begins) we move two people from the left to the right;
-simplification: when the flashlight is on the left (the side where everyone begins) we move two people from the left to the right; when it is on the right we move only one.
-I don't have a proof that a solution must take this form, but I believe it, and it makes the code shorter.
+when it is on the right we move only one.
+I don't have a proof that an answer must take this form, but I believe it, and it makes the code shorter.

 So when the light is on the left we fold over all the pairs of people